DANS-KNAW/easy-module-archetype/README.md

 ### Example usage

+The archetype serves two purposes:

+* It sets up a skeleton project for you if you need to create a new EASY module.
+* More importantly, the skeleton is set up with the [current common practices].

+[current common practices]: common-practices.md

+#### Generating a skeleton project with Maven

 Using interactively retrieved parameters in the defaults of others does not currently seem feasible.
 The order in which the parameters are asked from the user cannot be configured, and does not seem to follow any predictable pattern.
 That is why some redundant information needs to be provided.
 The `moduleSubpackage` parameter *must* be the last package in `package`.